rkulla/imgv/README.markdown

 Requirements
 ============
--python2.2 or higher
+- python 2.2 or higher
--pygame
+- pygame
--python-imaging (PIL)
+- python-imaging (PIL)

 Environment
 -----------
-The very first thing you should do is create a new environment variable called "IMGV_HOME" with the value of the directory you installed imgv in.
+The very first thing you should do is create a new environment variable called *IMGV_HOME* with the value of the directory you installed imgv in.
 For example, if you unpacked the imgv source into /usr/home/foo/imgv then put the following line in your bash_profile (or the equivalent depending on your shell):